WebMD: Criticism

-In 2016 a survey of Doctors found Web MD and its sister company Medscape to have incomplete medical information lacking depth and also numerous cases of misinformation on their sites.
-A study of Medscape and Web MD also found both services to lack neutrality and exhibiting bias potentially based on very high payments (compared to their industry competitors) from the pharmaceutical industry.
+In 2016, a survey of doctors found WebMD and its sister company Medscape to have incomplete medical information lacking depth and also numerous cases of misinformation on their sites.
+A study of Medscape and WebMD also found both services to lack neutrality and exhibiting bias potentially based on very high payments (compared to their industry competitors) from the pharmaceutical industry.

+LuAnn Morton-Earl criticized WebMD for posting her credentials as MD, "This is false, misleading, and fabricated information".